Free Camping Sites in Idaho to Camp on a Budget

 If you have more flexibility in your schedule if you are retired, homeschool, etc – being a campground host might be an option for you.
 Typically you can get free (or reduced in some cases) rates to camp in exchange for being available to help & answer questions for the campers.
 The minimum stay is typically one month, though, but this might be a fun option for the summertime if you plan ahead.

 You can find available campgrounds that need hosts by searching this website for National Parks & Forests all around the country.
-I did not see any locations right now for Idaho, but I’m sure this list is constantly changing & after the summer, there may be more options, so definitely check that site out to see if there’s an option that will work for you.
+At the time of this post, I found over 10 locations that needed hosts, this list is constantly changing, so definitely check that site out to see if there’s an option that will work for you.
 I would think you’d need to schedule this out far in advance though.

 Let us know if you have other ideas of ways to get discounts or free passes for camping!